Pelagicore/software-factory/docs/chapters/architecture/SOTA-system.rst

     $ swupdate -H raspberrypi3:1.0 -e stable,alt -f /etc/swupdate.cfg -l 5 -u '-t DEFAULT -u http://192.168.3.11:8080 -i DeviceID'

+.. note:: - The `H` option specifies the hardware name and revision.
+          - The `e` option selects the software and mode that should be used (for instance: alt installs on the partition B, main installs on the partition A).
+          - The `f` option points to the SWUpdate config file.
+          - The `l` option chooses a verbose log level.
+          - The `u` option is followed by options dedicated to the Surricata mode.
+          - The `t` option selects the tenant ID of the device.
+          - The second `u` option points to the Hawkbit instance you want to download your artifacts from.
+          - The `i` option represents the id of the device.

 You should now see a new target appearing in the left side of the Deployment tab of Hawkbit with the name you chose as *"DeviceID"* in the above command.